 Transition Planning: Junior Year

-Junior year is an important year as you begin to think about your post-secondary options.
-If you have a particular interest, it will be important to take courses that will support that interest.
-You will also begin to work with the Transition and Guidance Office as you begin post-secondary planning in detail during the second half of the year.
+Junior year is an important year as students begin to think about post-secondary options.
+If students have a particular interest, it will be important for them to take courses that will support that interest.
+Students will also begin to work with the Transition and Guidance Office as they begin post-secondary planning in detail during the second half of the year.

 - Meet with Academic Advisor to ensure you are on track to meet graduation requirements.

 - Consider new community service opportunities to explore areas of interest and skill.